Get your instant quote for more than 250K ocean freight rates

 When choosing freight services to Chile whether doing it in a Full Container Load (FCL) or in a Less Container Load (LCL), also known as groupage.
-Take in consideration the below:
+Take into consideration the below:

 Therefore, remember that iContainers offers the best rates for sending a container to Chile.